ach-raf/open_link_server/Readme.md

 ## Introduction

-This Python program acts as a backend for an Android app, serving as a remote controller using a local network connection.
+This Python program acts as a backend for [OpenLink Client](https://github.com/ach-raf/open_link_client) an Android app, serving as a remote controller using a local network connection.
 It listens for commands and links sent over the network and executes corresponding actions on the host machine.

 ## Features